Habtemariam-L/Agri_Food_CO2_Emission/README.md

 - **Data consistency checks** conducted(mixed type data, missing data, duplicates and outliers have been identified and addressed accordingly).

-- **Subsetting and Data wrangling**(improved data integrity,created new variables relevant for the analysis,standardized the dataset by excluding geographic areas with few data).
+- **Subsetting and Data wrangling**(improved data integrity,created new variables relevant for the analysis,standardized the dataset by excluding geographic areas with few data, subsetting).

 - **Inconsistencies in naming of geographical areas** in the dataset and JSON file were addressed.